-The table below analyses the Fund's assets and liabilities measured at fair value as at 31 December 2022 by the level in the fair value hierarchy into which the fair value measurement is categorised and the assets and liabilities not measured at fair value but for which carrying value approximates to fair value.
+The table below analyses the Fund's assets and liabilities measured at fair value as at 31 December 2023 and 31 December 2022 by the level in the fair value hierarchy into which the fair value measurement is categorised and the assets and liabilities not measured at fair value but for which carrying value approximates to fair value.

-Transfers between levels are recognised at the end of the reporting period.
-There were no transfers between levels during the period ended 31 December 2022.
+Transfers between levels are recognised at the end of the reporting year/period.
+There were no transfers between levels during the year ended 31 December 2023 and the period ended 31 December 2022.

-All other current assets and current liabilities included in the Statement of Financial Position as at 31 December 2022 are carried at values that reflect a reasonable approximation of their fair value.
+All other current assets and current liabilities included in the Statement of Financial Position as at 31 December 2023 and 31 December 2022 are carried at values that reflect a reasonable approximation of their fair value.

-For the period from 22 June 2022 (date of commencement of operations) to 31 December 2022 (Expressed in United States Dollars)
+For the year ended 31 December 2023 and for the period from 22 June 2022 (commencement of operations) to 31 December 2022 (Expressed in United States Dollars)